-Effect of CD on dust distribution
+Effect of CD on Dust Distribution

 These measurements revealed that dust concentration varied greatly in time.
 Dust concentration tends to be higher during the daytime because of the pig's increasing activity towards this period.
-The peak level of TSP concentration in control pig room was 5,322 $\mu$ g/m (09:00~10:00) and 6,763 $\mu$ g/m (19:00 to 20:00).
-However, the CD decreased it to 3,299 $\mu$ g/m (08:00) and 3,473 $\mu$ g/m (18:30).
-During the 1st wk, the average dust concentration classified as TSP, PM 10, and PM 2.5 in the control pig room were 3,614 $\mu$ g/m, 1,584 $\mu$ g/m, 486 $\mu$ g/m, respectively.
-With the CD, this was substantially reduced to 2,230 $\mu$ g/m, 1,069 $\mu$ g/m, and 380 $\mu$ g/m, respectively.
+The peak level of TSP concentration in control pig room was $5,322\mu$ g/m (09:00~10:00) and $6,763\mu$ g/m (19:00 to 20:00).
+However, the CD decreased it to $3,299\mu$ g/m (08:00) and $3,473\mu$ g/m (18:30).
+During the 1st wk, the average dust concentration classified as TSP, PM 10, and PM 2.5 in the control pig room were $3,614\mu$ g

+$/m^{2}$ , 1,584μg/m and 486μg/m, respectively.
+With the CD, this was substantially reduced to $2,230\mu g/m^2$ , $1,069\mu g/m^2$ , and $380\mu g/m^2$ , respectively.
 The suction reduction rate which ranged from 21 to 38 % was considered exceptional.
 These measured dust densities are very important because Donham et al. (1989) claimed the presence of respiratory ailments among pig workers exposed to a dust density of 3,800 $\mu$ g/m.
-Conversely, in broilers, as observed in or previous study, dust concentration was evident throughout the day because of their constant feeding and movement.
-The suction reduction rate of the CD was very relevant as the resulting dust density for the respirable dust (PM10) at 1,069 $\mu$ g/m in the building was lower than the exposure limit to animals (24 h, continuous) which is 1700 $\mu$ g/m as specified by CIGR, 1992.
-During winter, the daily average of the total dust concentration in the buildings of growing-finishing house varied between 1300 to 6300 $\mu$ g/m (Gustafsson, 1997).
+Conversely, in broilers, as observed in a previous study, dust concentration was evident throughout the day because of their constant feeding and movement.
+The suction reduction rate of the CD was very relevant as the resulting dust density for the respirable dust (PM10) at $1,069\mu$ g/m in the building was lower than the exposure limit to animals (24 h, continuous) which is 1700 $\mu$ g/m as specified by CIGR, 1992.
+During winter, the daily average of the total dust concentration in the buildings of growing-finishing house

+(Gustafsson, 1997).
 He also investigated the mass balance of dust in houses for pigs and chickens and proved that the generation of dust was related to the number and weigh of the animals.
 Based on the above values for dust density, it clearly shows that the lesser dust concentration was obtained because younger pigs were used.
 Moreover, the restricted and dry feeding system adapted by the pigs was a contributory factor in the reduced level and this corroborated with the findings of Robertson (1999).
-The average dust density of building after dedusting was 1226.33 $\mu g/m^3$ and this did not have a large difference to that obtained by Takai et al. (1986), which was 1,800 $\mu$ g/m in dry fed pigs.
-On the other hand, Wathes et al. (2002) found out, that pigs exposed to dust concentration of 5100 $\mu$ g/m to 9900 $\mu$ g/m had depressed growth rate.
-Similarly, Donham (1991) stated an increase in mortality and reduced gain among piglets exposed to dust concentration higher than 5200 $\mu$ g/m while in fatteners, levels above 3,700 $\mu g/m^3$ resulted to elevated mortality and prevalence of pneumonia.
-However, air quality because of dust levels can deteriorate with bigger and more animals inside a building.
+The average dust density of building after dedusting was 1226.33 $\mu$ q/m and this did not have a large difference to that obtained by Takai et al. (1986), which was 1,800 $\mu$ g/m in dry fed pigs.
+On the other hand, Wathes et al. (2002) found out that pigs exposed to dust concentration of 5100 $\mu$ g/m to 9900 $\mu$ g/m had depressed growth rate.
+Similarly, Donham (1991) stated an increase in mortality and reduced gain among piglets exposed to dust concentration higher than 5200 $\mu$ g/m while in fatteners levels above 3,700 $\mu$ g/m resulted to elevated mortality varied between 1300 to 6300 $\mu$ g/m and prevalence of pneumonia.
+However, air quality because of dust levels can deteriorates with bigger and more animals inside a building.
 (Cargill et al., 1996, Gustafsson, 1999).
 Therefore, the dust density data in the present study for weaner pigs can be a basis for formulating simulated models on the relationship of dust characteristics to animal performance at varying stages of growth.
-With this development, measures to reduce the contamination of air in swine houses is urgent to livestock raisers.
+With this development, measures to reduce the contamination of air in swine houses are urgent to livestock raisers.

-Effect of CD on dust particle size distribution
+Effect of CD on Dust Particle Size Distribution